You want smart political talk without the meltdowns?

 All right, we continue now with House Freedom Caucus members, Congressman Andy Ogles of Tennessee, Congressman Tom Tiffany of Wisconsin.

-I'm gonna echo Tom Tiffany.
+I'm going to echo Tom Tiffany.

-We're having we're moving in good directions.
+We're having, we're moving in good directions.

-There's there's a consensus.
+There's a consensus.

 We agree that we have to do certain things for the country.